vdods/lvd/README.md

 ## To-dos

+-   Is there a way to print the values of all parameters of the current function?
+This would be a nice way to make something a little more verbose than LVD_CALL_SITE() for caveman debugging purposes.
 -   Ideally, Log would implement std::ostream, and then all this business about HasCustomLogOutputOverload would go away.
 -   Ensure the following about Log